 Charcuterie on the Go — Load a partitioned lunch container with a variety of ingredients that allows children to build their own lunch including deli meat roll ups, cheese cubes, crackers or mini-bread slices, grapes, nuts or seeds, and a variety of Traina® Home Grown dried fruit.

-Granola bars — For a quick on-the-go breakfast, homemade granola bars with dried fruit are a great way to get a healthy start to the day and also serve to fuel hungry bodies for an afterschool snack.
+Granola bars — For a quick on-the-go breakfast, homemade granola bars with dried fruit are a great way to get a jumpstart on the day.
 There are a multitude of combinations and recipes for easy granola bars with the main ingredients being oats, honey, butter, brown sugar and other mix-ins along with dried fruit such as coconut shavings, chocolate chips, and nuts and seeds.

 Chicken Salad — Traina® Home Grown dried fruit is a great way to customize homemade chicken salad or dress up a store bought version.
 Adding children’s favorite combinations such as golden raisins and walnuts, cranberries and almonds, or dried cherries and pistachios, and adding a scoop onto a bed of greens or hearty bread makes for a creative and delicious lunchbox staple.